(Genus, species: Ovibos moschatus)

 Each female gives birth to a calf every year or two.

 Seasonal Behavior: During the summer months musk ox herds tend to be very small with as little as 5 animals that are usually part of a family.
 However, due to the especially harsh conditions of the winter months, musk oxen will create groups much larger.
-Having around 60 musk oxen in a herd can help protect the animals against the weather and predators.
+Having up to 70 musk oxen in a herd can help protect the animals against the weather and predators.

 Predators: Wolves and bears are their only predators (although humans have hunted them in the past).
 In a large enough herd, musk oxen defend themselves by forming a circle around their young.
 Both males and females face their heads outward, ready to stab at predators with their horns by tossing their heads.
 Smaller herds form a line or semi-circle with all adults facing the threat.